2uanta/gitq-demo/README.md

 gitq-demo
 =========

-Simple web app for smart phones and tablets using jQTouch amd jQuery libraries
+Simple web app for smart phones and tablets using jQTouch amd jQuery libraries.

+Use the Safari browser to test with a small size window